Backbone scaling limits for random walks on random critical trees: Convergence of local times for the IIC

 \subsubsection{Brownian Motion on the Continuum Random Tree}

 Next we will recall the definition of Brownian motion taking values in $\R$-trees, in particular, the Brownian motion in the Continuum Random Tree.

-Let $\K$ be a locally compact $\R$-tree equipped with a shortest-path metric $d_{\K}$ and a $\sigma$-finite Borel measure $\nu$.
+Let $\K$ be a locally compact $\R$-tree equipped with a shortest-path metric $d_{\K}$ and a Radon measure $\nu$.
 We will assume that $\nu(A)>0$ for any non-empty open set $A\subset\K$.
 Fox all $x,y,z\in\K$ we define the branching point between $x,y$ and $z$ as the unique point $b^{\K}(x,y,z)$ that satisfies \be \{b^{\K}(x,y,z)\}:=[[x,y]]\cap[[x,z]]\cap[[y,z]], \ee where $[[x,y]]$ denotes the unique non-self intersecting path between $x$ and $y$.
-Let $((X^{\K,\nu}_t)_{t\geq0},(P^{\K,\nu}_z)_{z\in\K})$ be a reversible Markov process taking values in $\K$ with the following properties \begin{enumerate} \item Continuous sample paths. \item Strong Markov property. \item Reversible with respect to its invariant measure $\nu$. \item For $x,y\in\K,x\neq y$ we have